mongodb-developer/service-tests/Current Tests/Document DB Compatibility Tests/README.md

      ```

-2. Executing the above command will install all the required libraries from **requirements.txt** file present in the root folder.
+2. Executing the above command will install all the required libraries from **requirements.txt** file present in the root folder first before proceeding to execute the test suite and generate results with logs.

 # Output Details: